Abdulsametdursun/Abdulsametdursun/README.md

 **Welcome to My GitHub Profile!**

-I graduated from North American University with a bachelor's degree in computer science in May 2024.
-I interned at Bordo Bilişim Ticaret Ltd. Şti for over five months, specializing in front-end and test case development.
-At Udemy, I initially focused on front-end development, crafting user interfaces with React, HTML, and CSS while ensuring mobile responsiveness.
-I expanded my role to include back-end tasks, similar to my current work at Mimcode, involving React optimization, RESTful API development with Node.js and Express, and database management with SQL and MongoDB.
-I am proficient in React, NodeJS, JavaScript, CSS, HTML, Python, and Microsoft SQL Server, with additional skills in Photoshop and AutoCAD.
-A proactive learner and team player, I am always ready to take on new challenges and have a strong passion for cars.

-**About Me**
+Hello!
+I am Abdulsamet Dursun, a Full-Stack Developer currently working as a NodeJS Backend Developer at Mimcode.
+I build robust and scalable backend services using Node.js and Express in this role.
+My responsibilities include developing RESTful APIs, managing databases with SQL and MongoDB, and contributing to large-scale e-commerce projects.
+I am passionate about writing clean, maintainable code and ensuring that the backend systems I develop are efficient and reliable.

+About Me

-🎓 Bachelor of Science in Computer Science from North American University, my academic career has been equally fulfilling.
+🎓 I hold a Bachelor of Science in Computer Science from North American University, where I built a strong foundation in software development.

-🌱 I have experience with programming languages and frameworks, including JavaScript, Java, Python, CSS, HTML, React.js, and Microsoft SQL Server.
+🌱 I have extensive experience with programming languages and frameworks, including JavaScript, Node.js, Python, CSS, HTML, React.js, Express, SQL, and MongoDB.

-🏎️ Fun Fact: I'm not just about coding but also a car enthusiast who loves everything about automobiles!
+💻 Currently, I am a Full-Stack Developer at Mimcode, focusing on backend development with Node.js and Express.
+My work involves building scalable and efficient backend services, developing RESTful APIs, and managing databases for large-scale projects.

+🚀 Before Mimcode, I specialized in front-end development at Udemig, where I crafted responsive, user-centric interfaces using React, HTML, and CSS and optimized web applications for mobile devices.

+📚 My journey in software development started with an internship at Bordo Bilişim Ticaret Ltd. Şti, where I gained significant experience in front-end development and test case creation.

+🔢 Fun Fact: I served as the Vice President of the Math Club at my university, where I nurtured my love for problem-solving and analytical thinking.

-**What I'm Up To**
+What I'm Up To

-My main focus currently is to thrive as a front-end and back-end developer and put a lot of effort into making user-friendly and responsive web apps.
-And I'm super excited to get my hands dirty with React to build interactive and dynamic user interfaces.
-You'll find my projects and repositories reflect my journey as I progress and improve my skills.
+My current focus is on excelling as both a front-end and back-end developer, strongly emphasizing building user-friendly, responsive web applications.
+I'm particularly excited about creating interactive and dynamic user interfaces with React.
+My projects and repositories showcase my continuous learning and growth as I take on new challenges and refine my skills.

 **Contact Me**